simulamet-host/soccer-dashboard/README.md

 ```
-Display your Python version by running the following command :  python --version OR python -V, on the command line and press Enter.
+## Display your Python version by

+Run the following command :  python --version OR python -V, on the command line and press Enter.
 ```
 ### Python installation